 Do you know what phytonutrient broccoli is extremely rich in?
 Have you ever heard of kaempferol?
 Inside of our digestive tract, kaempferol has the ability to lessen the impact of allergy-related substances.
-This is accomplished by it’s lowering the immune system’s production of IgE-antibodies.
+This is accomplished by lowering the immune system’s production of IgE-antibodies.
 When the impact of allergy-related substances is lessened, the kaempferol in broccoli can help lower our risk of chronic inflammation.
 Inflammation is something so many of us are dealing with on a regular basis and it can wreak havoc on our inner and outer glow.

-Luckily for us, broccoli is also an amazing detoxer.
+Luckily for us, broccoli is also an amazing detoxifier.
 So it can really help turn you around if you are needing to get on a better track.
 There are three glucosinolate phytonutrients found in a special combination in broccoli.
 And what’s so cool is that this amazing trio is able to support all steps in the body’s detox process.
 Those steps of detoxing include activation, neutralization, and elimination of unwanted contaminants.
 Who doesn’t what a little extra help with that?

 I believe mushrooms are truly little miracles and we are so lucky to reap their benefits.
 They have been known for centuries as mighty healers, offering strengthening and restorative powers.
 When I was traveling in Japan, Korea and China I discovered so many different types of mushrooms.
-They are so loved over there, and with good reason.
+They are so loved over there, and for good reason.

 I try to eat mushrooms at least once a week to harness their miraculous benefits.
-By adding them into vegan meals like my Sunchoke Mushroom Broccoli Gluten-Free Pasta recipe you can be on your way to harnessing their miracle powers as well!
+By adding them into vegan meals like my Sunchoke Mushroom Broccoli Gluten-Free Pasta recipe, you can be on your way to harnessing their miracle powers as well!

 Nutrient-Packed Nutritional Yeast

-By far another star ingredient in this Sunchoke Mushroom Broccoli Gluten-Free Pasta recipe is the nutrient and flavor-packed ingredient, nutritional yeast.
+By far another star ingredient in this Sunchoke Mushroom Broccoli Gluten-Free Pasta recipe is a nutrient and flavor-packed ingredient, nutritional yeast.
 I just love this stuff and really can never get enough of it!
 It truly helps create a cheese-like flavor that so many of us crave.
 That’s right beauties.
 It can be your best friend when it comes to creating flavor and texture that is reminiscent of that congestive food that serves us no good.
-Not only is nutritional yeast a great vegan cheese like substitute, but also it is so rich in numerous nutrients that all of us need!
+Not only is nutritional yeast a great vegan cheese substitute, but also it is so rich in numerous nutrients that all of us need!